SEEKCommons/seekcommons-org-website/network-members.md

 nav-menu: true
 ---

 Meet the SEEKCommons network of STS researchers, OS practitioners, and socio-environmental researchers.
+If you would like to nominate someone or join this RCN, please see our [expression of interest](https://docs.google.com/forms/d/e/1FAIpQLSfg6m_0IwqLBnZjNH-U0w0lL2x7hqZ5CgYhmcUcINdvvZQ1hQ/viewform).

 ### Gwen Ottinger